vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 international country.
 If there happen to be many international locations in the data set from different counties, we will consider having two bar plots - one for U.S. states, and one for other countries, so that the visualization does not become too overcrowded.
+We could also only display the top 10 or so locations on the bar plot, if need be for simplification purposes (we do not want too much overwhelming info).
 We will also need to look through the location data to remove any observations which do not represent actual names of geographical locations.
 By looking at this data and organizing it on a bar plot, we will be able to compare engagement in the TidyTuesday challenge geographically, to see which locations produced the most number of tweets.
 The advantage of using a bar plot is that each location is very distinguishable from the next, and the data can be ordered such that it’s obvious visually which locations have many tweets, versus very few tweets coming from them.
 This will also inform our next visualization, as we will know which areas of the global map to emphasize, if need be.

 To next explore this inquiry, we will use the `lat`, `long`, and `retweet_count` variables.
 To display the geographical distribution of